-Hyper-converged storage is a software-defined approach to storage management that combines storage, compute, networking and virtualization technologies in one physical unit that is managed as a single system.
+Hyper-converged storage is a software-defined approach to storage management that combines storage, compute, virtualization and sometimes networking technologies in one physical unit that is managed as a single system.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-Hyper-converged technologies appeal to storage managers because it gives them greater control over storage provisioning in a virtual server environment.
-In addition to providing administrators with single pane of glass management capabilities, hyper-converged storage nodes can be connected and scale out horizontally.
+Hyper-converged technologies provide greater control over storage provisioning in a virtual server environment.
+In addition to providing administrators with single pane-of-glass management capabilities, hyper-converged storage nodes can be connected and scale out horizontally.
 This allows administrators to create a distributed storage infrastructure in which direct-attached storage (DAS) components from each physical server are combined to create a logical pool of disk capacity.

 To help you figure out which hyper-converged appliance is right for you, first explore what the vendors can do and then take a look at our in-depth product descriptions for some of the top hyper-converged product vendors in the market today: HyperGrid, HPE, Maxta, Nutanix, Pivot3, Scale Computing, SimpliVity, Stratoscale and VMware.